Keeping Your Diet Interesting

 And if you don't have a fancy for melon, pick the berries.
 Strawberries, blueberries and blackberries are all low in calories.

-In Summary: The key to keeping a weight loss plan from being bland is to mix things up and to not become over-focused on one Food Group.
+The key to keeping a weight loss plan from being bland is to mix things up and to not become over-focused on one Food Group.